 Over the weekend, your husband experiences sharp stomach pain after date night.
 Or, maybe a sore throat keeps your child awake throughout the night.
 Your first thought is to get medical care as soon as possible, and the after-hours clinic or closest emergency room may seem like the only options.
-As you consider an urgent care vs. emergency room visit, UnityPoint Health wants you to know all the ways you can get the care you need before spending more than you want to – or should.
+As you consider whether you need an urgent care vs. emergency room visit, UnityPoint Health wants you to know all the ways you can get the care you need before spending more than you want to – or should.

 When to Use Urgent Care